“if we are not growing then we are probably hurting” – yung pueblo

 This could be for a number of reasons:

-- Others may want to help but may be too emotionally involved to help you make your own decisions.
+- Others may want to help but may be too emotionally involved to support you to make your own decisions.

-- Sometimes it is just too difficult to talk about a particular problem or issue with someone you know.
+- Sometimes it is just too difficult to talk about a particular problem or share painful, difficult feelings with someone you know.